dillionhuston/Shadow/README.md

 - Files synchronous on all devices with same account
 - AES-256 encrypted uploads — files are stored encrypted, not raw
 - Decryption only happens when a file is downloaded
+- File deletion completley removes file from db and device
 - Simple Flask-based backend you can run anywhere
 - Web interface included (basic Dart frontend as a starting point)
 - You control the key — planning to support local key storage soon